 Ebook Central - ProQuest

 Ebook Central is the new platform for accessing the NSU Libraries EBL e-books and former MyiLibrary ebook collections.
 Subject content includes Science & Technology, Social Sciences, Humanities, and Health & Medicine.
 E-books are downloadable for offline reading in both PDF and EPUB or can be read online with the e-book viewer.

 Filmakers Library Online - Alexander Street Press

 Filmakers Library Online provides award-winning documentaries with relevance across the curriculum including race and gender studies, human rights, globalization and global studies, multiculturalism, international relations, criminal justice, the environment, bioethics, health, political science and current events, psychology, arts, literature, and more.
 It presents points of view and historical and current experiences from diverse cultures and traditions world-wide.
 This release now provides 1,019 titles, equaling approximately 806 hours.

-Gale Student Edition - Florida Electronic Library Resource - Gale Cengage Learning
+Gale OneFile: High School Edition - Florida Electronic Library Resource (formerly Gale Student Edition) - Gale Cengage Learning

 Gale OneFile: High School Edition provides high school students with access to magazines, newspapers, books, and other reference content.
 The database offers audience-appropriate information on current events, the arts, science, popular culture, health, people, government, history, sports, and more.